How to Series - Part 1 - Ceramic Coating Preparation

 If you were under the impression that you can apply the ceramic coating over gel coat or paint that has just been compounded and waxed, you’re wrong.
 The wax has to be stripped.
 Especially, if its a new boat that has just been delivered from the factory.
 What does the manufacturer use to release the mold?
 Wax!
 From the factory, the pores of the gel coat are contaminated with mold release wax.
 Any wax or prior sealant has to be stripped in order for the coating to bond well.
-In addition, swirls and fine scratching will need to be rounded off and polished down to get the ultimate finish.
+In addition, swirls, holograms, and fine scratching will need to be rounded off and polished down to get the ultimate finish.

 We cannot emphasize enough, especially if you are a professional detailer or an up and coming detailer who is trying to learn the trade, that test spots are very critical in determining how you are going to approach any job.
-You will be able to determine how many steps you will need (time and cost) to get the ultimate finish and this will also allow you to quote the job accordingly rather than guessing what your going to need.
+You will be able to determine how many steps you will need (time and cost) to get the ultimate finish and this will also allow you to quote the job accordingly rather than guessing what you’re going to need.

 The objective of compounding is to remove dirt, grime and other microscopic contaminants from the pores of the gel coat or paint.
-The objective of polishing is to round off/refine microscopic scratching so that its not visible to the human eye.
+The objective of polishing is to round off/refine microscopic scratching so that it’s not visible to the human eye.

 Heavy Oxidation Situations